westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Prison search portal provides two search options, including the Offender ID (OID) Number and the first and last name.
 Requestors may use either of both options.

-To use the County Jail search portal, select a county, and search accordingly.
+To use the County Jail search portal, select a county and search accordingly.

 The search results on the inmate of interest can be printed or viewed online on the search result page.
-The result page offers basic information on the inmate, including booking information, physical definers, and charges.
+The result page offers basic information on the inmate, including booking information, physical descriptors, and charges.
 Note that the information derived from the search portals may not pass as certified copies.
 Hence, persons interested in certified copies may make inquiries or send a written request to:

 1409 Greenbrier Street,